Correlation Between Davis Select and Simplify Exchange

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Davis Select International are ranked lower than 23 (%) of all global equities and portfolios over the last 90 days.
-In spite of comparatively inconsistent basic indicators, Davis Select unveiled solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Davis Select International are ranked lower than 9 (%) of all global equities and portfolios over the last 90 days.
+In spite of comparatively inconsistent basic indicators, Davis Select may actually be approaching a critical reversion point that can send shares even higher in September 2025.

 Simplify Exchange Traded